- Type 2 diabetes definition and facts

 - What is type 2 diabetes?

-- What is the difference between type 2 and type 1 diabetes?
+- What are the signs and symptoms of type 2 diabetes?

-- What causes type 2 diabetes, and is it reversible?
+- What causes type 2 diabetes?
+Can it be reversed?

 - Who gets type 2 diabetes (risk factors)?